Thomas James Richards, Diary No. 1, 26 August - 18 November 1914 - Part 6

 to stand clear, and when

-the N Zealanders chured
+the N. Zealanders cheered

-us it was indeed Trying
+us it was indeed trying

 to remain still.

-There were a few light crap
+There were a few light craft

 about, in one a woman